scottyla19/341-final/final-site/readme.md

 5. Program responsiveness for desktop especially parallax home page.
 6. Improve desktop form and function.
 7. Test on Firefox, Safari, and Chrome for desktop.
-8. Safari and Chrome on mobile.
+8. Test Safari and Chrome on mobile.

 ### Site Topic:
 I chose to develop my site for the final as a hypothetical, possibly realistic, business